ADSteele916/adsteele916.github.io/content/post/how-fast-would-one-have-to-throw-a-baseball-to-replicate-a-nuclear-blast/index.md

 +++
-title = "How fast would one have to throw a baseball in order to replicate a nuclear blast?" subtitle = "" summary = "A brief dive into the process of designing and testing a Fermi estimation question for UBC's Physics Olympics" authors = [] tags = [] categories = [] date = "2022-03-06" lastmod = "2022-03-06"
+title = "How Fast Would One Have To Throw a Baseball in Order To Replicate a Nuclear Blast?" subtitle = "A Brief Dive Into the Process of Designing and Testing a Fermi Estimation Question for UBC’s Physics Olympics" summary = "A Brief Dive Into the Process of Designing and Testing a Fermi Estimation Question for UBC’s Physics Olympics" authors = [] tags = ["Fermi Questions", "Fun", "Physics"] categories = [] date = "2022-03-06" lastmod = "2022-03-06"